jpschew/GA-Capstone-Project-DSI24/Capstone-Project/README.md

 <u>Image-Video Test</u>

-An input image is given as the person of interest to be identified in an video.
+An input image is given as the person of interest to be identified in a video.

 Input Image of a Person Trained in Dataset: